salah5/solving-bongard-causal/README.md

 `bongard_env/train_agent.ipynb` shows how to train an agent on the BP environment.
 `bongard_env/evaluate_model.ipynb` shows how to evaluate a trained agent.

-You can visualize logs for training stats like avg reward, loss and episode length with tensorboard:
+You can visualize logs for training stats like avg reward, loss and episode length with tensorboard:<br />
 `tensorboard --logdir=<log directory`